-The Equity Shares issued through the Red Herring Prospectus are proposed to be listed on the Stock Exchanges, We have received in-principle approvals from BSE and NSE for the listing of the Equity Shares pursuant to their letters dated September 2, 2021 and September 8, 2021, respectively.
+The Equity Shares issued through the Red Herring Prospectus and this Prospectus are proposed to be listed on the Stock Exchanges.
+We have received in-principle approvals from BSE and NSE for the listing of the Equity Shares pursuant to their letters dated September 2, 2021 and September 8, 2021, respectively.
 For the purposes of this Offer, NSE is the Designated Stock Exchange.
-A signed copy of the Red Herring Prospectus and the Prospectus shall be delivered for filing with the RoC in accordance with Section 26(4) of the Companies Act 2013.
-For further information on the material contracts and documents available for inspection from the date of the Red Herring Prospectus up to the Bid/Offer Closing Date, see "Material Contracts and Documents for Inspection" beginning on page 413.
+A signed copy of the Red Herring Prospectus has been and a signed copy of this Prospectus shall be delivered for filing with the RoC in accordance with Section 26(4) of the Companies Act 2013.
+For further information on the material contracts and documents that were made available for inspection from the date of the Red Herring Prospectus up to the Bid/Offer Closing Date, see "Material Contracts and Documents for Inspection" beginning on page 413.